-So, your retirement plan is to live on your Social Security?
+So, your retirement plan is to live on your Social Security benefits?
 It might work.
 Much depends on the size of your checks and your lifestyle.

-Most people don’t get that much, though.
-The average benefit among retired workers is about $1,500.
-If you are counting on those benefits checks to cover all your expenses in retirement, it’s never too early to start planning how you’ll make it work.
+If you are counting on those benefit checks to cover all your expenses in retirement, it’s never too early to start planning how you’ll make it work.
 These ideas and tips can help.

 1. Eliminate debt before you retire